edinburgh-napier/set09121/lectures/lecture12.md

 # History of Game AI

 What is Artificial Intelligence?
-- Artificial Intelligence (AI) is the study of the intelligence of machines, and the attempt to replicate human-like intelligence in a machine.
+- AI is the study of the intelligence of machines, and the attempt to replicate human-like intelligence in a machine.
 - This is a very wide area of study, incorporating not only technical implementations of intelligence, but also ethics and philosophy.

+---

+# Our View of Game AI

 - From a games point of view, we will take a very simple outlook:
     - AI is any algorithm or code that controls the behaviour of one of our game entities.
 - Therefore, our Pong example back at the start of the module had a form of AI.
 - It was dumb, but it still behaved in a way that would allow it to be competitive.

 ---

-# Academic AI vs. Game AI
+# Academic AI vs...

 - Academic AI can be (very roughly) broken down into two phases:
     - Symbolic AI (early days)
         - Set of knowledge and reasoning algorithms.
-    - Nature inspired and learning (modern era)
+    - Nature-Inspired and Learning AI (modern era)
         - Inspired by models in nature and statistical inference.
         - Used in learning, neural networks, genetic algorithms, etc.

+---

+# vs...
+Game AI

 - Game AI is still rooted in the deterministic, classical, symbolic AI era.
     - Symbolic AI still used extensively in games.
         - Path finding, state machines, etc.
     - Modern techniques have been tried, but are rarely successful.
     - Modern techniques have seen more success in content creation.

 ---